 Think of this more as a blueprint for ramen in which you can get creative with the add-ins and toppings.
 Read on for some ideas.

-In short, just about vegetable you have on hand can be added to ramen.
+- Veggies: Just about vegetable you have on hand can be added to ramen.
 For example, matchstick carrots, broccoli, green beans, and any type of mushrooms.
-I love shiitakes for their savory flavor and meaty texture, however you can also use cremini's or button mushrooms.

 Alternatively, you can purchase fresh ramen noodles from your local Asian market or specialty foods store.